Anjali Andrea Alban

 The art of fiction is crafted in the revision.

-Anjali Alban shows writers how to apply techniques of the editing trade to their own children’s manuscript.
+Angie Alban shows writers how to apply techniques of the editing trade to their own children’s manuscript.
 Want a pitch and picture-perfect manuscript to catch an agent or publisher's eye?

 Praise and Reflections about

-Anjali's Mentorship
+Angie's Mentorship

 "I love, love, love the Writer's Tribe™ and wanted to thank you for your wonderful, insightful comments.
 The class is exactly what I needed, and I am excited to be refocused on my novel, as well as to work with a tribe of highly talented, fellow writers."